-How the matter was addressed in our audit

-Our audit procedures to assess the contingency provision for insurance included the following:

-- assessing the design, implementation and operating effectiveness of key internal controls over management's maintenance of claims records and the assessment of related provision; - assessing the independence, qualifications and expertise of the external actuary engaged by management and evaluating whether a consistent methodology had been applied in determining the amount of the provision; - with the assistance of our internal actuarial specialists, assessing the valuation methodology adopted by the external actuary and comparing the key estimates and assumptions adopted in the actuarial valuation with past claims experience; - comparing the claims details provided by management to the external actuary with the claims records maintained by management, on a sample basis.
+The Key Audit Matter How the matter was addressed in our audit The Group is involved from time to time in litigation Our audit procedures to assess the contingency provision and claims in connection with its bus operations.
+The for insurance included the following: contingency provision for insurance in connection with the Group's franchised bus operations, which represented - assessing the design, implementation and operating the majority of the total balance of HK\$237 million as at effectiveness of key internal controls over 31 December 2022, has been set aside by management management's maintenance of claims records and to meet the liabilities which are expected to arise from the assessment of related provision; third party claims for incidents which have occurred.
+Management assessed the provision based on an assessing the independence, qualifications and independent valuation performed by a qualified external expertise of the external actuary engaged by actuary. management and evaluating whether a consistent methodology had been applied in determining the The assessment of the provision involves estimates amount of the provision; based on past claims experience and recent claims with the assistance of our internal actuarial developments.
+The ultimate claim amount is dependent on future external events which are inherently uncertain and with the assistance of our internal actuarial specialists, assessing the valuation methodology actual claims may therefore deviate from management adopted by the external actuary and comparing estimations. the key estimates and assumptions adopted in the actuarial valuation with past claims experience; We identified the assessment of the contingency provision for insurance as a key audit matter because of the level comparing the claims details provided by of management judgement required in assessing the management to the external actuary with the claims variable factors and assumptions in order to estimate the records maintained by management, on a sample potential costs of settlement of claims. basis.